-In cases in which the parents' combined income is more than $30,000 per month ($360,000 per year), the supporting parent's child support obligation is not solely determined by using the guidelines.
+An experienced Child Support Attorney can help you understand when the guidelines apply and when they do not.
+In cases in which the parents' combined income is more than $25,000 per month, i.e. $300,000 per year ($30,000 per month and $360,000 per year effective January 1, 2019), the supporting parent's child support obligation is not solely determined by using the guidelines.
 In that scenario, the court is to award child support in such amount as to meet the reasonable needs of the child for health, education, and maintenance, while considering the estates, earnings, conditions, accustomed standard of living of the child and the parties, the child care and homemaker contributions of each party, and other facts of the case.

 Family Law Services

-Even if the parties do not earn in excess of $30,000 per month, it is still possible pursuant to North Carolina General Statute § 50-13.4 for a judge to deviate from the child support guidelines in cases where the guidelines do not provide an amount that the child reasonably needs.
+Even if the parties do not earn in excess of $25,000 per month ($30,000 per month effective January 1, 2019), it is still possible pursuant to North Carolina General Statute § 50-13.4 for a judge to deviate from the child support guidelines in cases where the guidelines do not provide an amount that the child reasonably needs.

 Modifying Child Support

 Pursuant to North Carolina General Statute § 50-13.7, a party can successfully modify or vacate an existing child support order if they can show changed circumstances since the entry of the original order.
-This modification can either increase or decrease the moving parent’s obligation to pay support.
+Our child support attorneys will help understand if this modification will either increase or decrease the moving parent’s obligation to pay support.
 The Child Support Guidelines provide that if the previous order was entered at least three years prior to the motion to modify and a current application of the guidelines would result in a fifteen percent difference, either upward or downward, in the child support obligation, such factors constitute a presumptive change in circumstances that allows the child support award to be modified.